AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/how-to-setup.md

 - _creating rules_ with an appropriate AEM project structure and configuration file.
 - _deploying rules_ using Adobe Cloud Manage's configuration pipeline.
-- _testing rules_ using various tools to generate traffic
+- _testing rules_ using various tools to generate traffic.
 - _analyzing the results_ using AEMCS CDN logs and dashboard tooling.

 ### Create rules in your AEM project